 What is extra care housing?

-Extra care housing (also known as ‘very sheltered housing’, ‘assisted living’ or ‘close care’) is a form of sheltered housing with a higher level of support: help with personal care is available to those who need it.
+Extra care housing is a form of sheltered housing that provides a higher level of support.
+For example, help with personal care is available to those who need it.

-Care staff, sometimes employed by local councils, care agencies or social landlords, can visit residents in their flats to help with getting in and out of bed, washing and dressing.
+Residents live in self-contained homes – often a flat or bungalow – but care staff are available to help with getting in and out of bed, washing and dressing.
 They might also help with cleaning or provide meals.
 Care staff are sometimes based onsite (for example, if the accommodation is part of a care home complex), but can also be community based, and are typically available 24 hours a day, seven days a week.

-What are the different types of extra care sheltered housing?
+What are the different types of extra care housing?

-If you’re keen to explore the idea of extra care housing, there are several different types of tenure or ownership to consider.
+If you’re keen to explore the idea of extra care housing, read more about the different types of tenure or ownership that are available.